 The IFTTT service revolves around the use of conditions, as simplified by the phrase “If This, Then That”.
 IFTTT can trigger actions from an app or device when specific conditions or events are met.

 The actions may be features or functionalities by the app, import of data, or a notification.
-The possibilities are endless, these possibilities are programmed into applets.
+The possibilities are endless and are programmed into applets.
 There are already millions of applets activated through the IFTTT web platform.

 Check out these resources for your smart thermostat and Ring devices:

-No. Ring is not included in the products officially recognized by Apple to work with HomeKit, its smart home framework.
+No, Ring is not included in the products officially recognized by Apple to work with HomeKit.
+HomeKit is Apple's smart home framework.